0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 - Film to album
 	- Protagonist finds it difficult to be able to truely explain how the abuse happened using
 	- He used the film segment as a way to explain what he felt without using his own words
-	- In a way, this album
+	- In a way, this album might be a way for the artist to cope with his own experiences as he cannot put his abuse into words as well
 # Comparison

 - Is their work an accurate representation of culture?